 Fire Safe Santa Cruz County is raising money and applying for grants to fund neighborhood chipping programs, community education events, and larger neighborhood fuel load reduction projects to help neighborhoods and individual homeowners make their properties more fire safe.
 Please leave us your contact information and a detailed description of your project and/or your neighborhood's needs on the form below and we will contact you when funding becomes available.
 Projects that have demonstrated commitment from multiple landowners in the area will be prioritized.
 Please speak to the level of neighborhood commitment in the project description box.

 THE APPLICATION PERIOD FOR 2019 CHIPPING FUNDS IS NOW CLOSED.
 AVAILABLE GRANT FUNDS HAVE BEEN EXPENDED.
 THE PROGRAM WILL BE STARTED UP AGAIN IN MARCH 2020.
-ANY REQUESTS SUBMITTED AFTER 7/31/19 WILL BE CONSIDERED DURING JANUARY AND FEBRUARY 2020 FOR THE SPRING CHIPPING PROGRAM.
+ANY REQUESTS SUBMITTED AFTER 7/31/19 WILL BE CONSIDERED DURING MARCH 2020 FOR THE SPRING CHIPPING PROGRAM.

 Complete the following tasks in preparation for chipping ONCE YOU RECEIVE WORD THAT YOU WILL BE RECEIVING CHIPPING ASSISTANCE: